SOULDIER1/xrpl-dev-portal/resources/contribute-documentation/tutorial-guidelines.md

 ### JSON-RPC / WebSocket / Commandline Examples as Sample Code

-Some legacy tutorials show example requests and responses using WebSocket or JSON-RPC APIs, sometimes using the `rippled` commandline.
+Some legacy tutorials show example requests and responses using WebSocket, JSON-RPC APIs, or the `rippled` commandline.
 These are not recommended, for the following reasons:

 - People (or LLMs) who copy these formats tend to end up submitting their secret keys to public servers, which is extremely insecure.
 - Many tutorials involve steps where you need application logic that can't be represented in API requests/responses.
 You end up with code in other programming languages anyway, or pseudocode, or just steps that are missing examples of how to do critical work.
-- The API references already do (and should continue) to provide examples in these formats.
+- The API references already provide examples in these formats.

 If you do have good reason to provide commandline, WebSocket, or JSON-RPC examples, show both the request and an example response in separate code blocks.